Employees who are new to working with our clinical trials should complete the steps below.

 Obtain a NetID

 A NetID is your electronic identity at Northwestern.
 The most common format of a NetID is a combination of three letters (often related to your name) and three numbers.
-Your NetID will allow to access systems that are essential to your participation in clinical research, including NOTIS (Northwestern Oncology Trial Information System) and our electronic Institutional Research Board (IRB).
+Your NetID will allow access to systems that are essential to your participation in clinical research, including NOTIS (Northwestern Oncology Trial Information System) and our electronic Institutional Research Board (eIRB).

 Deans, directors and department chairs can request NetIDs for University guests, affiliates and departments.